SYMMKA/sih2020/web/WEB USAGE.md

 ### Print QR codes in bulk.

-You can use this feature to generate QR Codes of a set of books or shelves.
+You can use this feature to generate QR codes of a set of books or shelves.
 1. Click on the GENERATE QR tab in the settings page.
 2. Select the books or shelves for which you want to generate codes here.